Houston officials plead for witnesses to come forward in killing of 'peaceful' rapper Takeoff - KESQ

 Born in Lawrenceville, Georgia, Takeoff began performing with Quavo and another relative, Offset, in 2008, and the trio found success with their 2013 single, “Versace.”
 Three years later, their track “Bad and Boujee” with Lil Uzi Vert thrust them into the international spotlight.

-Migos now have four studio albums, two of which have gone platinum, along with a handful of solo projects and more than a dozen mixtapes to their names.
+Migos now have four studio albums, two of which have gone platinum, along with a handful of solo projects and more than a dozen mixtapes.
 Takeoff’s 2018 solo effort, “The Last Rocket,” hit No. 4 on the US charts.

 Hours before he was killed, Takeoff tweeted the video to the single, “Messy,” off the project.
 On the track, Takeoff rhymes, “Wanna know my moves and all my spots, but I move clever/Wanna know my stash, how much I got, but I ain’t gonna tell ’em.”